m-pasik/69-byte-hello-world/README.md

 This *might* be the smallest Linux "Hello, World!" that can be made.

 ## Simple explanation
-The entire code of this executable is crammed inside the ELF and program headers, which for 32-bit ELF files take up 52 and 32 bytes respectively, adding up to 84, but if you make the program header begin before the file header ends it's possible to get it down to 76 (technically even more but then I wouldn't be able to fit all the code).
+The entire code of this executable is crammed inside the ELF and program headers, which for 32-bit ELF files take up 52 and 32 bytes respectively, adding up to 84, but if you make the program header begin before the file header ends it's possible to get it down to 76 (maybe smaller but idk if I'd fit everything I need inside).

-Considering that you can't make an executable that has no file and program headers, this is (probably?) the smallest possible Linux executable that prints "Hello, World!".

 ## How to build?
 To generate the executable simply run: